ashleybaxter/iamashley/_posts/2018-05-01-my-journey-to-250-customers.markdown

 <h4>6-12 Months: Who Are These People?</h4>

-At the 6-12 month mark I was starting to get customers who weren't connected by one degree of seperation.
+At the 6-12 month mark I was starting to get customers who weren't connected by one degree of separation.
 They're still within the initial audience I built With Jack for, but they're finding us through organic search and marketing channels like that.

 Because of the channels they're discovering With Jack through, they know little about the company itself.
 Their first interaction isn't from seeing a tweet or blog post by me.
 In fact, many don't know that With Jack is a one-woman, bootstrapped startup.